hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 In addition to avoiding an increased signature size; when unique seeds are utilized sectorization breaks a given Stateful HBS key/state into multiple independent fragments that can be managed as independent objects.
-As a result, system operators MAY distribute sectors to multiple cryptographic devices, allowing for performance scaling, and resiliency/availability, while only requiring them to manage the uniqueness of each sector instead of having to co-ordinate state usage between devices since in this scenario a sector cannot generate signatures from another sector's signature space.
+As a result, system operators MAY distribute sectors to multiple cryptographic devices, providing scalability through parallelization and improved resiliency/availability.
+This approach offers isolation between sectors, ensuring that a compromise in one does not extend to others, thereby supporting damage containment.
+At the same time, it simplifies operational robustness by removing the need for cross-device state coordination, since each sector is restricted to its own signature space.

 ## Key/State Transfer